kapouer/url-inspector/README.md

 url-inspector
 =============

-Get metadata about any URL,
+Get metadata about any URL.

-using http headers, exiftool, dom inspection, oembed, opengraph, twitter cards, schema.org.
+Limited memory and network usage.

+It returns and normalizes information found in http headers or in the resource itself using exiftool (which knows almost everything about files but html), or a sax parser to read oembed, opengraph, twitter cards, schema.org attributes or standard html tags.

 This is a node.js module.